plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

 - Go to `example/themes/exampleTheme/static/css` and create a file called `style.css`, we will place our custom CSS here later on
 - Go to https://getbootstrap.com/ and download the latest version of Bootstrap (v4.4.1 at the time of writing)
 - Extract the ZIP file and copy `bootstrap.min.css` to `example/themes/exampleTheme/static/css`
-- Finally, for the title, we will render the site title as it appears in `config.toml` when are at the homepage and we will concatenate the section name when we are in a section page e.g. `My New Hugo Site | Posts`
+- Finally, for the title, we will render the site title as it appears in `config.toml` when we are at the homepage and we will concatenate the section name when we are in a section page e.g. `My New Hugo Site | Posts`

 ##### Script